-7.1 The council had 161 employees (2.08%) with a declared disability at the end of December 2013.
-88 employees with a declared disability
+7.1 The council had 189 employees (2.62%) declare themselves disabled at the end of December 2014.
+34 declared disabled employees left the council during the period from 1st January to 31st December 2014.

-- left the council during the period from 1st April 2012 to 31st December 2013. - 7.2 23.4% of people in Sunderland have a limiting long term illness (LLTI) or disability, and 11.7% of the working age population in Sunderland have a LLTI or disability.
-(Information sourced from the ONS Annual Population Survey).
-This suggests that there is some underrepresentation of employees with a disability in comparison to the local community, and/or under-reporting. - 7.3 0.63% of the council's top 5% of earners are made up of people who have a disability. - 7.4 The council is accredited under the 'Two Ticks Positive about Disabled People' standard and meets its commitments under this.
-To demonstrate our commitment to disability equality in the workplace, the council uses the Disability Two Tick symbol on the external recruitment website and on our recruitment documentation.
+- 7.2 25.6% of people in Sunderland aged 16-64 declare themselves disabled (Information sourced from the ONS Annual Population Survey, latest figures at December 2012).
+This suggests that there is either some under-representation of disabled employees in comparison to the local community, and/or under-reporting. - 7.3 0.63% of the council's top 5% of earners are made up of disabled people. - 7.4 The council is accredited under the 'Two Ticks Positive about Disabled People' standard and meets its commitments under this.
+To demonstrate our commitment to disability equality in the workplace, the council uses the Disability Two Tick symbol on the external recruitment website and on our recruitment documentation. - 7.5 The council has recently established a Head of Service Equality Champion to lead on Disability issues.